bostick/tabit-file-format/description/tabit-file-format-description.md

 #### 0x6f and older

-For version `0x6f` and older, Bars are stored in a sequence of DeltaListChunks, and can be read with this pseudo-code:
+For version `0x6f` and older, Bar Lines are stored in a sequence of DeltaListChunks, and can be read with this pseudo-code:
 ```
-barList = new list
+barLineList = new list
 while True:
   chunk = read(deltaListChunk)
-  barList.append(chunk)
+  barLineList.append(chunk)
-  sqCount = countSQ(barList)
+  sqCount = countSQ(barLineList)
-  if sqCount == spaceCount:
+  if sqCount == 1 * spaceCount:
     break
 ```

-After a complete Bars list is created, then this is a DeltaList that is iterated through.
+After a complete Bar Lines list is created, then this is a DeltaList that is iterated through.

 Each byte in the expanded DeltaList corresponds to a space and is bit-masked with these values to determine which bar lines to make:
 ```